Skip to content

 Download HandBrake from handbrake.fr, install it, and drag your MXF file onto the main window.
 The app reads the container almost instantly and shows source resolution, frame rate, and audio channels.

 Under the Summary tab, confirm the format is MP4.
 Switch to the Video tab and set the codec to H.264 (x264).
-Set Quality to RF 18 for visually lossless output, or RF 20 if you want a smaller file.
+Set Quality to RF 18 for visually lossless output, or RF 20 if you want a smaller file (you can always compress the MP4 afterward for sharing).
 Under Audio, pick AAC (avcodec) at 192 kbps for stereo or 320 kbps for 5.1 surround.

 #Convert MXF to MP4 Using FFmpeg